yashi-04/E-commerce-WebApp/Readme.md

 # E-Commerce Basketball Store Frontend
-You can see the screenshots of the application from [screenshots](#screenshots) part.
+You can see the screenshots of the application from [Screenshots](#Screenshots) part.

 ## What does this project include?
 - User creation and authentication